-A Small Cutting Garden Plan for Beautiful, Homegrown Bouquets
+Small Cutting Garden Plan for Homegrown Bouquets

-Create a gorgeous cut-flower garden and stunning bouquets using my simple cutting garden plan.
 You’ll grow dahlias, zinnias, dill, celosia, basil, and sage and find variety recommendations for five different color schemes to customize your garden to your aesthetic.

 Using this plan will help your cutting garden be a beautiful and productive space to create stunning bouquets for your home or to share with others!

-I started growing cut flowers intentionally two years ago, and I don’t regret devoting more space to flowers in my garden.
-I love creating fresh arrangements and gifting bouquets throughout the growing season.
+I love creating fresh arrangements and gifting Mason jar bouquets like these throughout the growing season.
 Before I had a purposeful cut-flower garden, I couldn’t bring myself to cut the flowers I was growing in the landscape or for pollinators in my vegetable garden.

 Once you have the garden prepped, you’ll be able to use this planting plan to fill the bed with wonderful plants!